notSoumya/Network-Routing-Optimizer/README.md

 # Network Routing Optimizer

 A C++ and Python project that simulates real-world network routing using graph algorithms.
-Our Project loads an actual Internet route (captured from tracert), builds a weighted network graph, and computes the shortest path using Dijkstra’s Algorithm.
+Our Project loads an actual Internet route (captured from tracert), builds a weighted network graph, and computes the shortest path using Dijkshtra's algorithm.
 The project also includes a Google Colab visualization that highlights the shortest route in a real network topology.

 ##  Project Overview